-Plants in propagation have different requirements to mature plants in terms of nutrients, humidity and lighting requirements.
-Use low powered or eco-lighting in order to avoid burning the fragile leaves as HID lighting can be too strong.
-We stock a range of T5 and CFL lighting in terms of size and wattage.
+Plants in propagation have different requirements to mature plants in terms of nutrients, humidity and lighting.
+We recommend the use of low powered or eco-lighting in order to avoid burning the fragile leaves as HID lighting can be too strong for young plants.
+We stock a range of T5 and CFL lighting in terms of size and wattage to suite any size of propagation operation.
 For more info on Propagation Lighting and how to use them in your indoor garden, read our buyers guide below.

 We stock a range of lighting options for you to root your cuttings under.
 Make sure you purchase a lighting option that’s suitable for your size space as our T5’s come in a range of sizes with different amounts of bulbs.